purarue/exobrain/src/content/notes/privacy/google.md

 Other stuff:

 - I would recommend going to <https://payments.google.com> and click 'Close payments profile' (to disable your google pay account)
 - Go to <https://mail.google.com> and setup mail forwarding to something else (see <https://www.privacyguides.org/en/email/> for recommendations).
-I would recommend setting it to forward and delete after forwarding (make sure to test this!)
+I would recommend setting it to forward and delete after forwarding (make sure to test this by sending an email to it, to ensure it forwards!)